mozilla/mozilla-campus-clubs/_pages/challenge.md

     <ul>
       <li>
         <div>
-          Register to the challenge</a> before the 28th of September.
+          Register to the challenge before the 28th of September.
         </div>
       </li>
       <li>